-Services that are covered for you What you must pay when you get these services 1 non-implantable hearing aid per ear, per year up to your \$0 copay for 2 hearing aid(s) every year. maximum of \$1,500.
-Benefit includes a 1-year standard Prior Authorization may be warranty and 1 package of batteries. required.
-Note: Routine hearing services must be received from a participating provider in order to be covered by the plan.
-Any cost above \$1,500 is your responsibility, additional hearing aids are not covered.
-For more information on your hearing vendor contact information and benefits, please call Member Services (phone numbers are listed on the back cover of this booklet) or visit us on our website at www.wellcare. com/medicare.
-There is no coinsurance, HIV screening copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at increased Medicare-covered preventive risk for HIV infection, we cover: HIV screening.
+Services that are covered for you What you must pay when you get these services 1 non-implantable hearing aid up to \$750 per ear every year. \$0 copay for 2 hearing aid(s) every year.\ Limited to 2 non-implantable hearing aids every year.
+Benefit Referral may be required. includes a 1-year standard warranty and 1 package of Prior Authorization may be batteries. required.
+Any hearing aid costs that exceed the benefit maximum above are your responsibility.
+Additional hearing aids are not covered.
+Routine hearing services must be received from a participating provider in order to be covered by the plan.
+For more information on your hearing vendor contact information and benefits, please call Member Services or visit us on our website at www.wellcare.com/ NE There is no coinsurance, HIV screening copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at increased Medicare-covered preventive risk for HIV infection, we cover: HIV screening.
 One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Home health agency care \$0 copay for each Medicare-covered home health Prior to receiving home health services, a doctor must certify that you agency care service. need home health services and will order home health services to be Prior Authorization may be provided by a home health agency.
-You must be homebound, which required. means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy \$0 copay for professional services from a Primary Care Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+You must be homebound, which required.

+means leaving home is a major effort.